 The insulting thing was that he (or she?
-I had no idea how to tell, and I wasn’t about to investigate.) didn’t even look up at me, and I was standing less than three feet away.
+I had no idea how to tell, and I wasn’t about to investigate.It didn’t even look up at me, and I was standing directly over it.

-It just kept on devouring the ants; a true armored eating machine.
+It ignored my feet and just kept on devouring the ants; a true armored eating machine.

-But, after watching it for several minutes, the lack of respect for me …… you know …… as the big bad human being, kind of made me mad.
+But, after watching it for several minutes, the lack of respect for me …… you know …… as I was the big bad human being, kind of made me mad.

-So I turned and went back into the RV, grabbed my trusty camera, and returned to the Armadillo and his feast, to record this arrogant pests presence.
+So I turned and went back into the RV, grabbed my trusty camera, and returned to the Armadillo as he kept at his feast, to record this arrogant pests presence.

-I walked right up to him this time and took a few close-up shots of him.
+I walked right up to him this time and took a few close-up shots.

 I was fully expecting him to run at the sight of me, or at least at the sound of my camera shutter, like all the other good self-respecting animals that I had taken pictures of in the past.

-By now, you see, I was really upset with this shelled cretin.
+By now, you see, I was really upset with this shelled cretin ignoring my presence.

-So I figured that I would just keep taking shots, as I bent and moved the camera closer and close.
-At some point, I guessed that would have invaded his territory, and he would then, of course, run.
+So I figured that I would just keep taking shots, as I bent over and moved the camera closer and closer.
+I assumed that, at some point, I would have invaded his territory enough, and he would then, of course, run.

 Thus, he would finally be showing me my due respect as the superior being on this planet.